HaoranLiu507/PulseShapeDiscrimination/README.md

     ```

 Notes:
-- When any CLI flag is provided, interactive plotting is disabled and Figures of Merit will be saved to files instead of displayed.
+- When any CLI flag is provided, interactive plotting is disabled.
+The entry scripts save FOM figures to files during test/validation.
+Some method modules may still attempt plots during training; those are suppressed in CLI mode and may not be saved unless the module passes `show_plot=False`.
 - You can always run `python <main>.py --help` to see the available flags.

 Filter IDs (0–11):